 Because Xanax carries a high risk of dependency, it is important to dispose of expired or unwanted pills correctly.

-If a person cannot drop off expired medication at an authorized location, they should follow the instructions for safe disposal in the trash from the Food and Drug Administration (FDA).
+If a person cannot drop off their expired medication at an authorized location, they should follow the

 Xanax can be an effective treatment for anxiety and panic disorders if a person follows their doctor’s guidance.

-Anyone with an anxiety or panic disorder should work with their healthcare provider to develop the most safe and effective treatment program for them.
+Anyone with an anxiety or panic disorder should work with their healthcare provider to develop a safe and effective treatment program.